If you’ve been around the internet awhile you have probably stumbled upon the adage, “Not all who wander are lost” by J.R.R Tolkien.

 - Renewed shall be blade that was broken,

 - The crownless again shall be king

-Apparently “those who wander” from the second line refers to a character from the novel, Aragorn’s, wanderings around Middle Earth to suss out the political situation so he can be a better king later on.
+Apparently “those who wander” from the second line refers to a character from the novel, Aragorn’s, wanderings around Middle Earth to understand the political situation so he can be a better king later on.
 I don’t know anything about The Lord of the Rings – if you want some more deep reflections on the poem, check out this Quora forum posting.

-But I think there’s more to the whole “lost” story; I don’t think that being lost or not lost is necessarily related to wandering or not wandering.
+I think there’s more to the whole “lost” story; I don’t think being lost or not lost is necessarily related to wandering or not wandering.
 Some wanderers are not lost, yes, but some are.

 In conclusion, I would like to propose an addendum to the quote, as follows:

 “Not all who wander are lost, but some are.
 And some who do not wander are lost too.
 And that’s all okay.”